 Effectiveness of the Compliance Program

-Evaluating the effectiveness of the compliance program is another important part of the hospital compliance officer’s duties.
+Evaluating the effectiveness of the compliance program is another important part of the Compliance Officer’s duties.
+Having or developing a plan for improving compliance practices is an ongoing process when it comes to maintaining compliance.
 Everything from policies and procedures, Board reporting, compliance education, and communication should be evaluated periodically.
 This will help ensure the activities and linkages necessary for a successful program remain in place.

 On the one hand, you cannot outsource a cultural concept.
-But you can outsource the management of a compliance program to knowledgeable and talented consultants!
-An outsourced chief compliance officer and an outsourced corporate compliance program is an effective tool for smaller and rural hospitals lacking expert resources.
+But you can outsource the management of a compliance department to knowledgeable and talented consultants who have compliance expertise!
+An outsourced chief Compliance Officer and an outsourced corporate compliance program are effective tools for smaller and rural hospitals lacking expert resources.